-Archbishop Gomez is currently serving a three-year term as Vice President of the United States Conference of Catholic Bishops, a post he assumed in November 2016.
+Archbishop Gomez is currently ending a three-year term as Vice President of the United States Conference of Catholic Bishops, a post he assumed in November 2016.
 He is also currently a papal appointee to the Pontifical Commission for Latin America.
 In 2012, Pope Benedict XVI personally selected him to participate in a month-long “synod” or meeting of the world’s bishops on the “New Evangelization for the Transmission of the Christian Faith.”In 2015, Archbishop Gomez was selected to represent the United States Catholic Bishops at the World Meeting of Families and the Synod of Bishops on “The Vocation and Mission of the Family in the Church and in the Contemporary World.”
 His brother bishops also selected him to represent them at the 2018 Synod of Bishops on “Young People, the Faith, and Vocational Discernment.”

 Archbishop Gomez urges every Catholic, in all walks of life, to assume responsibility for the mission of the Catholic Church.
-He has worked to promote marriage and the family and vocations to the priesthood.
-He has been instrumental in promoting the leadership of Hispanics and women in the Church and in American society, as a founding member of the Catholic Association of Latino Leaders and ENDOW (Educating on the Nature and Dignity of Women).
+He has worked to promote lay leadership, marriage and the family, and vocations to the priesthood.
+He has been instrumental in promoting the leadership of Hispanics and women in the Church and in American society, as a founding member of the Catholic Association of Latino Leaders (C.A.L.L.) and ENDOW (Educating on the Nature and Dignity of Women).

 Archbishop Gomez is a native of Monterrey, Mexico, and a naturalized American citizen.
 Prior to becoming Archbishop of Los Angeles, he served as Archbishop of San Antonio (2005–2010) and Auxiliary Bishop of Denver (2001–2005).